wiz0u/WTelegramClient/README.md

 If the verification succeeds but the phone number is unknown to Telegram, the user might be prompted to sign-up (accepting the Terms of Service) and enter their **first_name** and **last_name**.

-And that's it, you now have access to the full range of Telegram services, mainly through calls to `await client.CallAsync(...)`
+And that's it, you now have access to the full range of Telegram services, mainly through calls to `await client.Some_TL_Method(...)`

 # Saved session
 If you run this program again, you will notice that the previous prompts are gone and you are automatically logged-on and ready to go.